CLAYTON SILVER PROJECT

 Clayton Property Description and Location

 The Clayton Exploration Project is located approximately 1.5 miles from the town of Clayton in Custer County, in central Idaho in parts of Sections 11, 12, 13, 14, 23, 24, and 25, T. 11 N., R. 17 E. The mine is located in Section 13, T. 11 N., R. 17 E, within the U.S.G.S.
 7.5 minute Clayton topographic quadrangle map (the "Clayton Silver Mine").
-The 685 acre Clayton Property is located along Kinnikinic Creek, a tributary to the Salmon River.
+The 1,134 acre Clayton Property is located along Kinnikinic Creek, a tributary to the Salmon River.
 The Clayton Property encompasses private land as well as patented lode claims within lands under the jurisdiction of the U.S. Bureau of Land Management ("BLM").
-The Clayton Exploration Project consists of 29 patented mining claims and 2 patented mill sites.
-Lode mining claims include the following: Ella Group – Mineral Survey No. 3144A, Camp Bird Group – Mineral Survey No. 3196, Rose Group – Mineral Survey No. 3327 and the Rose No. 4 Lode Claim – Mineral Survey No. 3336.
+The Clayton Exploration Project consists of 29 patented mining claims, 2 patented mill sites and 28 lode mining claims on federal U.S. Bureau of Land Management land.

 Main rock types in the immediate vicinity of the Clayton Silver Mine consist of Paleozoic age (Cambrian-Ordovician) sedimentary rocks including the Kinnikinic Quartzite, Ella Dolomite and the Clayton Mine Quartzite.
 The Ella Dolomite is the host rock for the mineralization at the Clayton Silver Mine and the adjacent Rob Roy property to the north of the Clayton Silver Mine.
 Rocks of the Cretaceous Idaho batholith are exposed to the west and the youngest rocks that cover the Paleozoic sedimentary rocks and the Idaho batholith are Eocene Challis volcanic rocks which are poorly exposed in the ridges to the west of the mine.
 The Paleozoic rocks are deformed into a northwest trending asymmetric anticline (the "Clayton Anticline").
 Ore deposits appear to be restricted to the east flank of this fold and are associated with shear zones that parallel bedding in the Ella Dolomite.
 Regional thrust faults, high angle normal and reverse longitudinal faults, and transverse strike slip faults have been identified in the region.
 The latter faults cut the form structures and the anticline.